mozilla-l10n/localizer-documentation/src/tools/pontoon/search.md

 * **Case sensitive**: When enabled, the search becomes case-sensitive.
 For example, searching for `Firefox` will not match `firefox`.
 * **Entire words**: When enabled, the search matches only complete words.
 For example, searching for `fire` will not match `Firefox`.

+The default state of these options can be configured in the [user settings page](users.md#default-search-options).

 ### Search results

 Search results are displayed in a two-column layout: